Proving Ground (Star Trek: Enterprise)

-"Proving Ground" is the thirteenth episode from the third season of the television series Star Trek: Enterprise.
-It's the sixty-fifth episode of the series, first airing on January 21, 2004.
-This is a science fiction episode about a spaceship dealing with an attack on Earth by aliens in the 22nd century.
-The episode continues the Xindi story arc, opening with a montage of scenes from previous shows.
-Archer and a recurring character, the Andorian Captain Shran, take on the Xindi in an uncertain alliance.
+"Proving Ground" is the thirteenth episode from the third season of the science fiction television series Star Trek: Enterprise.
+It is the sixty-fifth episode of the series, first airing on UPN on January 21, 2004.

+This installment continues the story arc of the Starfleet spaceship Enterprise dealing with an attack on Earth by the Xindi in the 22nd century.
+After opening with a montage of scenes from previous shows, Captain Archer and a recurring Andorian character, Commander Shran, take on the Xindi in an uncertain alliance.

 Plot

 Enterprise, despite losing most of its map data, continues to traverse a series of spatial anomalies in the Delphic Expanse.
 When heavily damaged by a particularly dangerous vortex, Enterprise is suddenly pulled clear by an Andorian ship.
-The ship's captain, Shran, claims he is only interested in helping Enterprise in its mission to subvert the Xindi's weapon, in the interest of forming a closer alliance with humanity.
+The ship's captain, Shran, claims he is only interested in helping Enterprise in its mission to subvert the Xindi's planet-killing weapon, in the interest of forming a closer alliance with humanity.

 Suspicious of the Andorian's true motives, Captain Archer nonetheless agrees to allow them to work with his crew to repair the ship and to scan the test-site of the Xindi prototype weapon.

 Shran permits Archer to command his crew in capturing the weapon.
 With Enterprise distracting the Xindi, the Andorian vessel grabs the weapon and stores it aboard.
 The Andorians actually want the weapon to give them an advantage in their conflict with the Vulcans.
 Archer is ejected in an escape-pod.

-Back aboard Enterprise, he threatens to detonate the weapon unless the Andorians surrender it.
+Back aboard Enterprise, Archer contacts Shran and threatens to detonate the weapon unless the Andorians surrender it.
 Shran believes this ultimatum to be a bluff, but when Archer activates the detonation sequence, he reluctantly ejects it.
 The weapon explodes, damaging the Andorian ship but leaving Enterprise unscathed.

 They receive a secret transmission from the Andorians, containing detailed scans of the prototype.
 Archer is pleased and orders it transmitted to Starfleet, and invites Trip and T'Pol to his quarters to try some Andorian Ale.